Capacity Development Program

 Existing Public Water Systems

 The Existing Public Water System (PWS) Review is conducted to ensure systems have the technical, managerial, and financial capacity to maintain compliance or come back into compliance with applicable drinking water standards.
 PWSs are randomly picked from the previous year's violation list, approximately twenty PWSs are chosen each quarter for capacity assessment in a selected region of the state.
 Prioritization for selection of a PWS is based on whether it has been issued an administrative order, and/or is on the significant non-compliers list and/or has had primary maximum contaminant level (MCL) violations during the past three years.
 PWS are sent written notification they have been selected along with a review package that contains a management questionnaire and a basic financial information request.
-If your system has received one of these notifications and packages, a representative from the Department of Health and Hospitals will contact you and explain the process.
+If your system has received one of these notifications and packages, a representative from the Department of Health will contact you and explain the process.
 The process consists of a sanitary survey being conducted on the system, completion of the management questionnaire, and providing the requested basic financial information.
 If a PWS is found to be lacking in any aspect of capacity, free technical assistance can be provided to assist in bringing the PWS into compliance.
 The Existing PWS Capacity Development Review is not an enforcement program but is a free assistance tool for PWS to remain in compliance with current rules and regulations while preparing for future ones.

 Public Water Systems applying for Drinking Water Revolving Loan Fund monies